larsiusprime/boardgames/dragon_pants/README.md

   Any mountains in the between you and the target will block line of sight.
 You will still be able to target a dragon standing *on* a mountain in your line of sight, but not one *behind* it.

   ![](/dragon_pants/images/line_of_sight_checks.png)

+  Water tiles confer immunity to line-of-sight powers, but do not block line-of-sight powers the way mountains do.
+(The dragon on that tile is hiding underneath the water and any attack would fly straight over them).
+Dragons standing on a water tile are still able to use line-of-sight powers themselves, however (they duck their heads above water to attack).

+  B. Reaction powers

+  Some cards (Poison, Rubber Ducky) can only be used in reaction to other powers.
+When a card is used against you that triggers one of your reaction powers, at that moment you *may elect* to immediately use your reaction power in response, but you do not have to.
+Two conditions must be met: 1) the reaction must be legal (see the card's rules), and 2) the reaction card must not be spent (it must be face-up).
+A reaction card used in this way remains "spent" until the end of your *next* turn.

+  Example 1: Megan is player 1 in a six player game and completes her turn.
+John, player 2, hits her with a fireball.
+Megan plays her Shield in response, canceling the fireball's effects, marking the Shield as "spent."
+The Shield will not be available until players 3-6 have taken their turns, *and* Megan finishes her *next* turn after that.
+Until then her Shield cannot protect her.

+  Example 2: Emily is player 4 in a four player game and it is Lars's turn (he's player 3).
+He hits her with a freeze spell, and she uses her Amulet in response, canceling the freeze, marking the Amulet as "spent."
+The Amulet will not be available until Emily finishes her *next* turn which is... really soon!
+Lars ends his turn and now it's Emily's turn.
+She takes some actions, ends her turn, and flips her Amulet back over, fully charged and ready to go.

 6.